Hewis44/Cat_Board/README.md

-Building Neon Beats taught me that elegance and functionality don’t need flashy RGB floodlights.
+ elegance and functionality don’t need flashy RGB floodlights.
 This keyboard is about pure mechanical satisfaction, a reliable Pro Micro brain, and a little OLED to keep me informed.
-It’s a perfect blend of desi jugaad spirit and modern maker culture, and every time I sit down to type, I feel proud of what I’ve created.
+It’s a perfect blend of desi jugaad spirit and modern maker culture, and every time I sit down to type.